flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-august-30/index.md

     _key: card-4-dbf0bbee-58cc-4191-8b01-a69068b123fd
   - order: 4
     body: >-
-      > ‘Of course, I was surprised when I just changed (the) T-shirt really quick, and he gave me the code violation.
-I didn’t expect it, and I told him it was pretty weird.’
+      > "Of course, I was surprised when I just changed (the) T-shirt really quick, and he gave me the code violation.
+I didn’t expect it, and I told him it was pretty weird."

       French tennis player Alize Cornet who received a warning for changing her